A systematic review of adolescent physiological development and its relationship with health-related behaviour: a protocol

 Stages in the literature search

-Databases to be used in the systematic review
+Details of databases to be used in the review are given in Table 3.

 The term ‘grey literature’ came into common use in the 1970s and is generally considered to refer to unpublished research.